cow-co/lhc-notes/Explanations.md

 - Maximum 48 bunches per injection
 - 3 "individual" (ie. single-bunch) injections.

-often, the first injection has 12 bunches rather than the full BPI, so the total bunches is usually something like
+Generally, the first injection has 12 bunches rather than the full BPI, so the total bunches is usually something like

 `(n - i - 1) * b + i + 12`